Miacalcin Nasal SprayPronunciation

 To be sure Miacalcin is not causing harmful side effects to the inside of your nose, your doctor may want to check your nasal passages often.
 Visit your doctor regularly.

 FDA pregnancy category C. It is not known whether Miacalcin will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
-It is not known whether calcitonin passes into breast milk or if it could harm a nursing baby.
-Do not use Miacalcin Nasal Spray without telling your doctor if you are breast-feeding a baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.

 How should I use Miacalcin?

 Use Miacalcin Nasal Spray exactly as prescribed by your doctor.
-Do not use in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Do not use this medicine in larger or smaller amounts or for longer than recommended.

-To make sure you are not allergic to calcitonin, your doctor may perform an allergy skin test before your first dose of Miacalcin Nasal Spray.
+To make sure you are not allergic to calcitonin, your doctor may perform an allergy skin test before your first dose of this medicine.

-Miacalcin Nasal Spray comes with patient instructions for safe and effective use.
+Miacalcin comes with patient instructions for safe and effective use.
 Follow these directions carefully.
 Ask your doctor or pharmacist if you have any questions.

-Store unopened Miacalcin Nasal Spray in the refrigerator but do not allow it to freeze.
-Before priming the pump and using a new bottle, allow it to reach room temperature.
 Once you put the bottle and pump assembly together, you may keep the medicine at room temperature, away from light and heat.
-Keep the bottle upright while stored.
-Throw away any unused medicine after 35 days.
+Store the bottle upright with the pump attached.

 Before your first use of the assembled bottle and pump, you must prime the spray.
 Allow the medicine to reach room temperature before priming.

-To prime Miacalcin, spray the medicine into the air and away from your face, until a fine mist appears.
-You will need to prime the pump only before your first use of the newly assembled bottle.
+To prime Miacalcin, press the pump at least 5 times until a fine mist appears.
+Prime the spray only before your first use of the newly assembled bottle.

 Miacalcin is usually given as one spray per day into only one of your nostrils.
 Use the other nostril the next day and continue alternating back and forth for each daily dose.

-Each bottle contains at least 30 doses of Miacalcin.
-Throw away the medicine after 35 days, even if there is still medicine left in the bottle.
+Each bottle contains 30 doses of Miacalcin.
+Throw away the medicine after 30 uses, even if there is still medicine left in the bottle.

 What happens if I miss a dose?